Eoic/Shelf/README.md

 # Shelf
-A service for uploading, processing, and managing e-book files.
+A service for uploading, processing, and managing book files.

 ## Features